 On March 17, everyone’s a little Irish.
 Even though St. Patrick’s Day is only a public holiday in a handful of places – the Republic of Ireland, Northern Ireland, Newfoundland, Labrador and Montserrat – Irishness is celebrated around the world.
-We put together 10 fun facts about St. Patrick’s Day to help you channel your inner Irishman or Irishwoman.
+We put together a nifty little list of 10 things you need to know about St. Patrick’s Day to help you channel your inner Irishman or Irishwoman.

 1. Once upon a time

 St. Patrick is one of the most famous patron saints of Ireland: According to the legend, he brought Christianity to the island, made the shamrock fashionable and freed Ireland from snakes.
 The holiday marks St. Patrick’s death and has been observed as a religious holiday in Ireland for over 1500 years.

 2. Cheers to the official holiday!

 Ireland only officially started celebrating the day in 1903.
 Since the Emerald Isle is mainly catholic and St. Patrick’s Day usually falls on Lent, it used to be a quiet and religious holiday – until the 1960s, when a law allowed pubs to open on St. Paddy’s Day.
 (Never call it St. Patty’s Day!)

 3. The patron saint formerly known as Maewyn